 Carter Brey was appointed Principal Cello, The Fan Fox and Leslie R. Samuels Chair, of the New York Philharmonic in 1996.
 He made his official subscription debut with the Orchestra in May 1997 performing Tchaikovsky’s Rococo Variations under the direction of then Music Director Kurt Masur.
 He has since appeared as soloist almost every season, and was featured during The Bach Variations: A Philharmonic Festival, when he gave two performances of the cycle of all six of Bach’s cello suites.
-Most recently, he was the soloist in performances of Schumann’s Cello Concerto on the Orchestra’s CALIFORA 2016 tour, led by Music Director Alan Gilbert.
+Most recently, he was the soloist in performances of Richard Strauss’s Don Quixote, led by Leonard Slatkin in November 2017 as part of Bernstein’s Philharmonic: A Centennial Festival.

 He rose to international attention in 1981 as a prizewinner in the Rostropovich International Cello Competition.
 The winner of the Gregor Piatigorsky Memorial Prize, Avery Fisher Career Grant, Young Concert Artists’ Michaels Award, and other honors, he also was the first musician to win the Arts Council of America’s Performing Arts Prize.